pazz/alot/docs/settings.rst

     >>> notmuchconfig.getboolean('maildir', 'synchronize_flags')
     True

-Hooks can be looked up using :meth:`~HookManager.get` of :obj:`alot.settings.hooks`.
+Hooks can be looked up using :meth:`AlotConfigParser.get_hook`.
 They are user defined callables that expect to be called with the following parameters:

   :ui: :class:`~alot.ui.UI` -- the initialized main component